- Year-long arts programme leads the activity to commemorate the pivotal moment in time, 25 years ago and includes new, exclusive commissions

 Marking the 4th anniversary of the murder of celebrated writer and journalist, Lyra McKee, AS Level pupils from 80 schools across the Foyle Learning Community and Strabane will gather at Ulster University’s Derry~Londonderry campus to explore the role of journalism and creative writing in contributing to peace building and nurturing reconciliation.

-At this event on 19 April, participants will consider Lyra’s legacy and her own journey to find her voice, as they channel their own thoughts and find their own ways of expression.
+At this event in autumn, participants will consider Lyra’s legacy and her own journey to find her voice, as they channel their own thoughts and find their own ways of expression.

 Pupils studying English, history or politics will hear from experienced practitioners sharing insights and learnings from their own careers in journalism and creative writing.